rapid7/insightconnect-plugins/plugins/carbon_black_cloud/help.md

 #### Get Agent Details

-This action is used to get agent details.
+This action is used to get agent details

 ##### Input